notagoodidea/todos/README.md

 There is two ways to submit an entry.

 1. If a project already exists elsewhere or you want to work in your own side, you can simply edit the `README` to add the relevant informations and links in the tables above (feel free to copy the `README` template if needed) ;
-2. Fork this repo, create a folder with you username, do your magic, do a pull request and edit the `README` with the relevant informations and links.
+2. Fork this repo, create a folder with your username, do your magic, do a pull request and edit the `README` with the relevant informations and links.

 ## Minimal requirements
 The minimum requirements for a submission is to have the following features :